DanGraur/dangraur.github.io/content/_index.md

 * Big Data - HS'20 & HS'21
 * Cloud Computing Architecture - (Head TA) FS'21
 * Big Data for Engineers - FS'20

-## Things I Like to Do

-Playing guitar is one of my biggest hobbies.
-I have started playing in middle-school and haven't given it up since, although I've had my on-and-off periods with it.
-I also love endurance sports such as cycling, running, and swimming.

 ## Contact